For Operators

 What's missing: Any acknowledgment of your statutory rights under EU Data Act Article 4.

 The legal reality: As of September 12, 2025, the EU Data Act grants users of connected IoT devices the non-negotiable right to access all raw data generated by their use of the device — free of charge, in a structured, machine-readable format, in real-time.
-Perpetual, irrevocable vendor IP grabs over raw telemetry are legally questionable under this framework.
+The Dutch national implementing act entered into force on 21 November 2025.
+Perpetual, irrevocable vendor IP grabs over raw telemetry are legally void under this framework.

 What to demand: A contract clause that explicitly designates you as the exclusive owner of all Raw Data (defined as unmodified telemetry, sensor readings, and camera outputs), designates the vendor as a "data processor" under GDPR/EU Data Act, and prohibits the use of your Raw Data to train vendor models without separate written consent and compensation.